 If you are already registered with the practice you will already have a named GP.
 Should you wish to be informed or reminded of your named GP please do not hesitate to contact us.
 If you wish to change to another GP please let us know and we will make every effort to accommodate your preference.

 MBChB (Sheffield 1990), DRCOG, FRCGP

 Jonathan Holdsworth trained at Sheffield University medical school, worked in Warwickshire and New South Wales in Australia before returning to Bristol (his home town) to become a partner at Gloucester Road in 1997.
+He has been Senior Partner since 29th June 2020.
 He has a clinical interest in Diabetes and is also a GP trainer training GP registrars in the practice.
 He has a special interest in communication skills and the management side of practice.
 He also works as a GP appraiser helping other doctors towards revalidation.

 |Dr David Honeywill (m)|

 Dr Dave Honeywill joined our team in 2006.
 Born and raised in Liverpool, he studied at University College London.
 He moved to Bristol to finish his GP training after spending a year working in a trauma centre near Sydney (Australia).
 Dr Honeywill is our second GP trainer and supervises trainee GP's at the practice.
 He has an interest in musculoskeletal medicine and performs join injections.
 He is also our clinical lead on Dementia, stroke medicine, the opiate substitution programme and supervises the research activity at the practice.
 Outside of work he enjoys running and indoor climbing.
 He has 2 children.